The Craft of #Writing: Lexical Density Compared to Writing Rules

 10.)
 Try to leave out the parts that readers tend to skip.

-Writers are often prompted to improve their readability:
+Writers are often prompted to improve their readability.

 The work of Sawyer et al. (2008) provides yet another interesting contrasting point, where the authors found that award winning academic papers in marketing journals correlate strongly with increased readability, characterized by higher percentage of simple sentences.